irahrosete/irahrosete/README.md

 #### Hi there! 👋

 #### I'm Irah.

 I'm a graduate of the flex track coding bootcamp at [Coder Academy](https://coderacademy.edu.au/).
 I have recently transitioned from a career in the financial services industry into software engineering.
+I'm currently an industry mentor to budding women software engineers at [She Codes AU](https://shecodes.com.au/).

 I'm a lover of design, process and coffee :coffee:.

 In my spare time, I dabble with graphic design and digital illustration.
 Check out some of my work [here](https://www.instagram.com/ir.dsgns/).

 #### Get in touch... 💬

 [<img src="linkedin.png">](https://www.linkedin.com/in/irahlillenrosete/) [<img src="twitter.png">](https://twitter.com/IrahRosete) [<img src="instagram.png">](https://www.instagram.com/ir.dsgns/)

 <!--